biofer76/ansible-role-gce/README.md

 Role Variables
 --------------

-You can manage (create / remove) GCE resources by role variables.
+You can manage (create / update / remove) GCE resources through role variables instead of writing tasks.

+Defaults variables are include in `defaults/main.yml`, you can create your custom version in the Ansible project that includes this role.

 Display GCP debug info
 ```
 gcp_debug: yes
 ```

-GCP Project configuration, default values are included as environment variables:
+GCP Project configuration is included as environment variables:

 * `GCP_PROJECT_ID`
   The ID of your Google Project